TheSpaghettiDetective/obico-server/README.md

 the following softwares are installed:

 - Docker and Docker-compose.
 But you don't have to understand how Docker or Docker-compose works.
-    - Install Docker ([Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Mac](https://docs.docker.com/docker-for-mac/install/)). **Important:** If your server has an old Docker version, please follow the instructions in these links to upgrade to the latest version, otherwise you may run into all kind of weird problems.
+    - Install Docker ([Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Mac](https://docs.docker.com/docker-for-mac/install/)). **Important:** If your server has an old Docker version, please follow the instructions in these links to upgrade to the latest version, otherwise you may run into all kinds of weird problems.
     - [Install Docker-compose](https://docs.docker.com/compose/install/).
 - (**Windows only**) Make sure "Shared Dirves" is checked in Docker settings
 ![Site configuration](https://raw.githubusercontent.com/TheSpaghettiDetective/TheSpaghettiDetective/master/docs/shared_drives.png)